tyom/storybook-addons/packages/storybook-react-context/README.md

 ### Options

-`withReactContext` takes an argument which is an object with two keys (both optional):
+`withReactContext` takes an argument which is an object with the following optional keys:

 - `context` - custom context returned by `React.createContext`
 - `reducer` - custom reducer (defaults to a simple assignment of dispatch action on the current state)
+- `initialState` - initial state to use in useReducer for context provider value

-Initial context state can be set in parameters using `initialState` key:
+Initial context state can also be set in parameters using `initialState` key:

 ```js
 someComponent.parameters = {